threefoldfoundation/info_sdk/src/3_smartcontract_for_it/smartcontract_details.md

 ### Data model

 The following is an overview of the types used, their fields, and what these fields are used for.
-You can find a full definition of the types in [provisiond.md](provision.md).
+You could find a full definition of the types in [provisiond.md](provision.md).

 #### [Reservation](provisiond.md#reservation)